Outpatient MAT Opioid Treatment Program

 We are looking for passionate, caring, and dedicated counselors and social workers to provide office-based and telehealth services to our clients.

-Riveon Mental Health and Recovery (formerly The LCADA Way and Nord Center) is currently recruiting for an Addiction Counselor to work with our Men's department in a Correctional Based setting.
+Riveon Mental Health and Recovery (formerly The LCADA Way and Nord Center) is currently recruiting for an Addiction Counselor to work with our Men's department.

 Summary:

-The IOP Addiction Counselor responsible for routine duties of an Addiction Counselor, including, but not limited to screening, assessment, treatment planning, education, referral and documentation.
+The Day Treatment Addiction Counselor is responsible for routine duties of an Addiction Counselor, including, but not limited to screening, assessment, treatment planning, education, referral and documentation.

 Essential Functions: